jorgenponder/whos-talking/README.md

 The third will run SpeechBrain over the wav files, with a set of reference wavfiles for speaker identification.
 Output from this step migh be JSON or WebVTT.

 If JSON, there will also be a step to convert that into WebVTT.

+## Benchmarks

+30 minutes of split audio seemed to give about 110MB wav files.

+The time to split the file into 320 segments was 6 minutes.
+This included converting from 44.1KHz aac.

+The time to speaker identify the speaker in 320 segments was 5 minutes looking for one speaker.

+An aac file at 16KHz seems to be 5x to 6x smaller than a wav file.
+So for long-time storage of audio segments, maybe aac can be an option.